fbpx

 Creative Exchange Lab (CEL) offers its members the resources needed to bring people, experts and ideas together to advocate for power of ‘good design’ and to employ the discipline of Architecture, Planning & Design for greater good and social Innovation where needed through practice of cross-pollination.
 CEL is an exhibition space and an incubator for ideas and projects to help improve the fabric of our neighborhoods and our cities by focusing on public Interest projects and use of art, culture and design as catalyst for economic development and improving quality of life for all.

-Fly North Theatricals is a new STL-based theatre company producing new, local, accessible, high-quality works of musical theatre.
+Fly North Theatricals is a STL-based theatre company producing new, local, accessible, high-quality works of musical theatre.
 Established in 2017 as a private vocal studio and publishing house for local composer, Colin Healy, the company finds its roots in ferocious originality while also promoting education through performance.
-After a successful run as the local headliner at the 2018 St. Lou Fringe Festival with The Gringoa new musical, Fly North Theatricals was born of the notion that St. Louis craves new stories.
-Now as they gear up for their inaugural season, FNT is committed to the notion that access to theatre is a fundamental right and that local audiences deserve to always have access to new stories.
-It is these ideals — originality, education, and accessibility — that Fly North Theatricals brought to the stage beginning in January 2020.

 JPEK CreativeWorks is a fine arts company founded by Artistic Director, Joel P. E. King, to support the community through arts, entertainment, and education.
 JPEK has built a respectable organization that provides greater exposure through creative workshops, original stage plays and producing/promoting independent artists.
 Through this engagement, JPEK has formed relationships that have evolved and become lasting partnerships among corporate affiliates, celebrities, community leaders and die-hard supporters.